open-company/open-company-search/README.md

 For this case only, you can follow these instructions to adjust the disk watermark that Elasticsearch uses:

 With this procedure you will lose all your previously indexed Elasticsearch data.
-Stop the Elasticsearch instance, delete the data folder and restart Elasticsearch with a `./config/elasticsearch.yml` that looks like this:
+Stop the Elasticsearch instance, delete the data directory and restart Elasticsearch with a `./config/elasticsearch.yml` that looks like this:

 ```
 cluster.name: local-es-instance